openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A component that allows you to add interactive, automatically graded exercises to your course content.
 You can create many different types of problems.

-  See :ref:`Working with Problem Components` for more information.
+  For more information, see :ref:`Working with Problem Components`.